securing/SCSVS/scp-template.md

 Example: _Verify that if the implemented functions include external calls, they are handled correctly and do not introduce unsafe external calls to the system._

-There should be only one proposed check unless the aim of proposal is to introduce new category.
+There should be only one proposed check, unless the aim of the proposal is to introduce a new category.

 ## Chapter & category